jeffgriffith/java-go-comparison-with-pi/README.md

 * * *
 Here is the equation for estimating PI.
-This allows us to break the summation into arbitrary ranges and farm out the ranges to several workers to be done in parallel.
+This allows us to break the summation into arbitrary ranges and farm out the ranges to several workers to be done concurrently.
 The result of all of the workers can then be summed for a final estimation of PI.

 ![EstimatingPI](images/0-EstimatingPI.jpg "Approsimation for PI")